 But back to this particular recipe.
 Heaven.
 I’m a huge fennel fan (I take after my parents who my sister and I lovingly refer to as “fennel people”) and loved that this dish was packed full of the tender vegetable and subtle flavor.
 Fennel can definitely be a super strong flavor, but when sautéed first, it mellows a bit and simply tastes like comfort.
 At least to me.

-I obviously loved the addition of red hot pepper flakes and definitely added quite a few more than the original recipe called for.
-I wonder what the numbers would come out to if you added up all the recipes I’ve cooked with some element of spice over the last five years.
-Sorry to any spice-haters out there.
+I wonder what the numbers would come out to if you added up all the recipes I’ve cooked with some element of spiciness over the last five years.
+Sorry to any spicy-haters out there.
 But you obviously know you can add less (or more!) of any spice I go crazy with.
 Don’t worry; these mussels aren’t overly spicy; it’s a nice muted heat.

 Mussels are also wonderful in curry broths.
 And while I’ll definitely be making these spicy fennel mussels again, I’m also planning on experimenting with and posting more mussel recipes here in the future.
 I’ve got big ideas, friends.
 And for $3.99 for two pounds of these babies, I can make my big ideas reality.

 What’s your favorite way to enjoy mussels?